storacha/specs/w3-space.md

 The "free" provider setup describes a more general framework for unlocking various capabilities.

-It is RECOMMENDED to follow the outlined `provider/*` protocol even though some domain specific details may vary.
+It is RECOMMENDED to follow the outlined `provider/*` protocol even if some domain specific details may vary.

 ##### `provider/get`

-A user agent MAY get a "free" storage provider by invoking a self-issued `provider/get` capability from an [account][] principal.
+A user MAY get a "free" storage provider (from web3.storage) by invoking a self-issued `provider/get` capability.

+> Free provider requires that resource of invocation MUST be an [account][] principal and that `consumer` is provided in order to uphold 1 free provider per account limitation.

 ```ts
 {